DenisCercasin/RentTracker/docs/sources/design_decisions_sources.md

 # Sources for Design Decisions

-This file documents the external resources that supported our decision-making process during the development of the RentTracker application.
+This file documents the external resources that supported our decision-making process during the development of the Rent Tracker application.
 While the final choices were always made by the team, the following sources were used for ideation, trade-off analysis, and clarification of complex options.

 ## AI Assistance